bolt12/study-for-free/betterDTalC/README.md

 ### Review of Data Types a la Carte

-Sandy Maguire presents in his RPG generator example needs a way to be able "to mix and match individual constructors into one larger data structure, which we can then transform as we see fit".
+Sandy Maguire presents, in his RPG generator example, a way to be able "to mix and match individual constructors into one larger data structure, which we can then transform as we see fit".
 However, Data Types a la Carte isn't as type safe as it should be and has missing machinery, in particular, the ability to remove constructors from the coproduct.